dojo/docs/dojox/geo/charting.rst

 Two Dijits components are provided, one acting a a widget wrapper for the Map component, the other as a legend explaining map colors.

-Several interactor classes can be installed on the Map component, to allow navigation - mainly zoom,pan and select - on different hardware configurations :
+Several interactor classes can be installed on the Map component, to allow navigation - mainly zoom, pan and select - on different hardware configurations :

   - mouse interactor for usual desktop use